rehierl/abstract-properties/16-x-tree-encodings/16-1-enc-parent-refs/1-1-in-level-order.md

 index value as a new property to the corresponding node object.
 Based on such a property one can determine the value of the node's parent index/reference.

-Note that this JavaScript-based approach is used by the above pseudocode for its simplcitiy.
-A clean approach would require to store object-value pairs in a separate hashtable.
+Note that this JavaScript-based approach is used for its simplcitiy.
+A better approach would require to store object-value pairs in a separate hashtable.
 That is because the corresponding pairs will then be dropped once the encoding process is done.

+Note that, since sequence `r` will not be returned, subsequent algorithms will omit this sequence entirely.
+After all, it merely holds the index values of the nodes in the order in which they will be appended to sequence `n`.

 <!-- ======================================================================= -->
 ## decoding